 Eligibility Requirements for Electrical Distribution Utilities.
 An electrical distribution utility that is a covered entity shall be eligible for direct allocation of California GHG allowances if it has complied with the requirements of MRR and has obtained a positive or qualified positive emissions data verification statement for the prior year pursuant to MRR.

-Electrical Distribution Utilities that are not covered entities but are listed in Tables 9-3, 9-3A, and 9-4 must register pursuant to section 95830 to receive allowances.
+Electrical Distribution Utilities that are not covered entities but are listed in Table 9-3 must register pursuant to section 95830 to receive allowances.

 Eligibility Requirements for University Covered Entities and Public Service Facilities.
 A university covered entity or public service facility that is a covered entity that had a compliance obligation in 2013 and/or 2014, or a university or public service facility that is an opt-in covered entity that submitted its request to opt in pursuant to 95813 by July 31, 2014, shall be eligible for direct allocations of California GHG allowances if it has complied with the requirements of MRR and has obtained a positive or qualified positive emissions data verification statement for the prior year pursuant to MRR.
 A university or public service facility shall not be eligible for any direct allocation of allowances for any data year for which it is not a covered entity or an opt-in covered entity.